ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 <div class="important">

-A PostgreSQL superuser or user with *Replication* permissions are required to perform this procedure.
+A PostgreSQL superuser or user with *Replication* permissions arecrequired to perform this procedure.

 </div>

-1. SSH into the database server as the **root** user or provide PostgreSQL superuser credentials.
+1. SSH into the database server as the **root** user or provide PostgreSQL superuser credntials.

 2. Run the `pg_basebackup` command to create the backup: